mrkraimer/PY_NTNDA_Viewer/README.md

-# PY_NTNDA_Viewer 2020.02.01
+# PY_NTNDA_Viewer 2020.02.03

 PY_NTNDA_Viewer is Python code that is similar to the EPICS_NTNDA_Viewer that comes with areaDector.

 ## Status

-This is not ready for prime time.
+This is almost ready for prime time.

 There are currently 2 versions: